 - Go to My Jobs › All Contracts (select the Include closed contracts checkbox, if necessary)

-- Fill out the form and submit
+- Fill out the form and Submit

-If you reject the dispute
+If you decline the dispute

 If you accept the dispute

-Important—The hourly dispute process only pertains to hourly contracts, and reviewing a freelancer’s Work Diary is the primary criteria for understanding whether time worked qualifies for Upwork Hourly Protection.
+The hourly dispute process only pertains to hourly contracts, and reviewing a freelancer’s Work Diary is the primary criteria for understanding whether time worked qualifies for Upwork Hourly Protection.
 However, Upwork retains the right to withhold payment on any contract if a user is in violation of the Upwork Terms of Service.

 You can see what the status of your dispute is by going to Jobs > All contracts and selecting the relevant job.
 Then select view dispute.